 The Foundation considers all liquid debt instruments purchased with original maturities of three months or less to be cash equivalents that are not designated for investment purposes.
-At June 30, 2012 and 2011, cash equivalents consisted primarily of money market accounts with brokers and certificates of deposit.
+At June 30, 2013 and 2012, cash equivalents consisted primarily of money market accounts with brokers.

-At June 30, 2012 and 2011, the carrying amount of the Foundation's deposits with financial institutions was \$295,662 and \$1,059,998, respectively, and the bank balances were \$479,635 and \$2,777,153, respectively.
+At June 30, 2013 and 2012, the carrying amount of the Foundation's deposits with financial institutions was \$414,464 and \$295,662, respectively, and the bank balances were \$428,332 and \$479,635, respectively.

 Custodial credit risk is the risk that in the event of a bank failure, the Foundation's deposits may not be returned to the Foundation.
 The Foundation does have a policy to require banks to collateralize balances over the FDIC insured amount.
-Effective July 21, 2010, the FDIC's insurance limits were permanently increased to \$250,000.
-At June 30, 2012, \$479,635 of funds held at the banks were either insured or collateralized by pledged bank assets in the Foundation's name.
+At June 30, 2013, all of the Foundation's deposits with financial institutions were either insured or collateralized by pledged bank assets in the Foundation's name.